-It was a Sunday afternoon like so many Sunday afternoons in Lisbon.
-This is what made the meeting with the drunken German Captain so surprising.
+Lisbon.
+A Sunday afternoon like so many.
+The routine of it is what made the meeting with the drunk sea captain so surprising.

-Sometimes I would look beyond all the action at the port towards Cacilhasto Bay where the great Lisbon bridge that was a replica of the Golden Gate Bridge stood underneath the massive towering statue of the beneficent Jesus which was a replica of the Jesus statue in Rio de Janeiro in Brazil.
+Then I would look beyond all the action at the port towards Cacilhasto Bay where the great Lisbon bridge that was a replica of the Golden Gate Bridge stood underneath a massive towering statue of the beneficent Jesus with arms outstretched; a replica of the Jesus statue in Rio de Janeiro in Brazil.

 And so it was on this particular Sunday.

-There was the Norwegian Captain who kept repeating; “I’m so depressed” even though he sailed in the most beautiful vessel I had ever seen — a 19th Century passenger sailboat — a real floating piece of art.
+There was the Norwegian Captain who kept repeating; “I’m so depressed” even though he sailed in the most beautiful vessel I had ever seen — a 19th Century passenger sailboat — a huge wooden piece of art.

-There was the British man who told me of green sunsets over the southern Pacific.
+Then, there was the British sailor who spoke of green sunsets over the southern Pacific.
 He was a passionate old hippy genius who had built his sailboat himself.

-There was the French Captain whose wife had left him for his best friend and who after that, decided that his wife would, hence forth be his floating vessel, but that he had many mistresses, one of which gave him syphilis in Shanghai.
+There was the French Captain whose wife had left him for his best friend, and who after that, decided that his wife would, henceforth be his sailboat, but he had lots of human mistresses at ports here and there, one of which gave him syphilis.

-There was the Norwegian amazon woman — possibly the most alive and gorgeous woman I have ever met — who accompanied my sax on a djembe all night long and then sailed the next day for Africa without as much as a wink of sleep.
+I will never forget a Norwegian amazon woman — possibly the most alive and gorgeous woman I ever met — who jammed with me; accompanying my sax with a djembe.
+We did this all night long and then she sailed the next day for Africa without so much as a wink of sleep.

 There were the secretive Russian sailors who were stuck in Lisbon, because their fishing/canning ship was being held until they could come up with docking fees.
-One night I got super smashed with them and listened to them sing Russian fishing songs until the dawn hours.
+One night I got drunk with them and listened to them sing Russian fishing songs through the night.

-But mostly the boats would come and stay for a week or so while their passengers would explore the wonders of lovely Lisbon, and I would never meet them.
+But mostly the boats would come and stay for about a week while their passengers would disembark to explore the wonders of lovely Lisbon.
+I would never meet them.

-So, while I intuited that there was something extraordinary about the German boat and its occupant, I didn’t give it any thought.
+Still, I intuited that there was something extraordinary about the German boat, but I didn’t give it much thought.

-He had a balding gray head, gray beard, shiny blue eyes above a strawberry nose that foreshadowed a watermelon belly.
+He had a balding gray head, a matching gray beard, shiny blue eyes, a strawberry pudgy nose, and a bulging watermelon belly.

-He was smiling up at me brightly and asked if he could come on board and listen for a while.
+He beamed a bright smile up at me and asked if he could come on board and listen for a while.